mika-sandbox/SteamVR-Sandbox/README.md

   - Arktoon Shaders (used in Avatar Material)
   - DynamicBone (used in Avatar)
   - Final IK (required)
-  - Gaia
-  - MeshBaker
   - SteamVR Plugin (required)
-  - Unity-Chan (used as Avatar)
-  - Unity-Chan Toon Shader (used in Avatar Material)
   - Vive Stereo Rendering Toolkit (required)
-  - Your 3D Model
-    - Samples uses Shapell and Quiche as player character

 ## Scenes